 - Rewards individual and institutional achievement and participation in the information literacy program.

-Articulation with the curriculum for an information literacy program:
+Program sequencing within the curriculum for an information literacy program:

-Category 7: Pedagogy
+Category 5: Pedagogy

-Pedagogy for an information literacy program:
+Pedagogy within an information literacy program:

 - Is suitable to the type of instruction (e.g., one-shot, dedicated course).